After eight years it is wonderful to be back on the shores of Lake Logan Martin at YMCA Camp Cosby!

 After 4 long years it is great to be back at Camp Cosby

 I took on the Sr. Program Director position in October of 2019 and could not be happier to be back at Cosby.
-Cosby has taught me so many life skills that I use not only at camp but also in the real world.
-Cosby helped me realized what my passion and calling in life is and that is working with children in a camp setting.
+Cosby has taught me so many life skills that have helped shaped the person I am today.
+Cosby helped me realized what my passion is in life is and that is working with children in a camp setting.
 There is no place I rather be than at camp.

-I grew up in a little town called Priceville, Alabama and graduated high school from Priceville in 2007.
+I’m from a little town called Priceville, Alabama and graduated high school from Priceville in 2007.
 I went on to flight school at Wallace State but decided camping was my passion and switched to Jacksonville State University.
-I graduated in 2015 with a B.S. in Recreational Leadership from Jacksonville State University and currently enrolled at Gratz College pursuing a Master in Camp Leadership and Administration.
-When I am not at camp, you can catch me either taking the open road on my motorcycle, binge watching Netflix or Hulu shows, doing anything on the lake or just lounging around the house with my best girl Romona (Pictured).
+I graduated in 2015 with a B.S. in Recreational Leadership from Jacksonville State University and obtained a Masters degree in Camp Adminstration and Leadership from Gratz College in 2021.
+When I am not at camp, you can catch me either taking the open road on my motorcycle, binge watching Netflix or Hulu shows, doing anything on the lake or just lounging around the house with my two dogs Ramona and June.
 I can’t wait to see you down by the lakeshore at Camp Cosby!